i18n-site/md/en/i18n.site/conf/yml.md

 `TOC` is the abbreviation of `Table of Contents`.
 When this template is rendered, the outline of this `Markdown` file will be displayed in the sidebar.

-`url:` represents the file path of `Markdown` (`/` corresponds to the root directory `/README.md`, and this file name requires an uppercase prefix and a lowercase suffix).
+`url:` represents the file path of `Markdown` ( `/` corresponds to the root directory `/README.md`, and this file name requires an uppercase prefix and a lowercase suffix).

 ### `use: Md`, Single File Template (No Outline)

-The `Md` template is the same as the `Toc` template and is both used to render a single `Markdown` file.
+The `Md` template and the `Toc` template are the same, and both are used to render a single `Markdown` file.
 But the `Md` template does not show the outline in the sidebar.

-You can modify `use: Toc` in the above configuration to `use: Md`, run `i18n.site` again in the `md` directory, and then visit the development preview URL to observe the changes on the homepage.
+You can modify `use: Toc` in the above configuration to `use: Md`, run `i18n.site` in the `md` directory again, and then visit the development preview URL to observe the changes on the homepage.

 ### Default Loading Without Configuration Path